-- To select an item to be deleted, highlight it using the arrow buttons, then confirm the selection by pressing ♥.
+- To select an item to be deleted, highlight it using the arrow buttons, then confirm the selection by pressing ♥ .

 A red dot appears identifying the item to be deleted.
 To select all items, press ●.
-To deselect all items, press ♥. - To proceed with the deletion, press the work button, then confirm by pressing \sqrt{. - To return to the Configuration menu, press .

-WARNING: Which deletions are possible depends on the recordings in progress (recording, metering of energy, search for transients, and/or alarms).
+To deselect all items, press ♥. - To proceed with the deletion, press the w button, then confirm by pressing \. - To return to the Configuration menu, press - - WARNING: Which deletions are possible depends on the recordings in progress (recording, metering of energy, search for transients, alarms, and/or inrush current acquisition).

-4.1.9 ABOUT
+4.1.10 ABOUT

-The O About menu displays information concerning the instrument.
+The About menu displays information concerning the instrument.